sonic-net/SONiC/doc/SONiC_Port_Mirroring_HLD.md

 2. Dynamic session management
     - Allow multiple source to single destination.
-    - Each session supports mirroring from single port to single destination port.
-    - Session-id created in SAI per destination port will be used when the same destination port is configured in other session.
-      This effectively utilizes the hardware resource to be shared across multiple sessions.
     - Mirror session on source portchannel will be active if at least one port is part of portchannel.
     - Mirror session on source portchannel will become inactive when portchannel has no members.
     - ERSPAN session will be active/inactive based on destination IP reachability.